We have a new look, not only to reflect our magazine's warm focus on issues we care about, but also to highlight that season

 employees.
 The County will also provide contributions towards POS health insurance premiums, retirement, and

-and deferred compensation programs paid in full by the employee, and 6 weeks of paid parental leave for birth or
+account and deferred compensation programs paid in full by the employee, and 6 weeks of paid parental leave for

 For current job openings go to: https://www.governmentjobs.com/careers/countyofdane